-|South Leith Parish Church, Constitution Street, Church of Scotland|
+|South Leith Parish Church, South Leith, Church of Scotland|

-|St John the Evangelist, Brighton Place, Portobello, Roman Catholic|
+|St John the Evangelist, Portobello, Roman Catholic|

-|St Mary Magdalene, Milton Crescent, Portobello, Roman Catholic|
+|St Mary Magdalene, Portobello, Roman Catholic|

 The parish church has records for births dating from 1599, for marriages from 1588 and for deaths from 1662.
 These are held in the General Register Office for Scotland in Edinburgh and copies on microfilm may be consulted in the Midlothian Studies Centre in Loanhead and also in LDS Family History Centres around the world.

+You can see the administrative areas in which South Leith has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NT279755 (Lat/Lon: 55.971470, -3.171201), South Leith which are provided by:
+You can see maps centred on OS grid reference NT279755 (Lat/Lon: 55.96747, -3.156081), South Leith which are provided by:

 - Google Maps